 |What cost cutting measures have been taken thus far?||

 During the Schematic Design phase, the Building Committee cut millions of dollars from the project, by judicious initial design choices, by removing town offices from the high school, and by value engineering.
 MSBA reimbursement has also been maximized.
 Read more

 |What is the impact for taxpayers?||

 The property tax impact for the average condo will be approximately $500, and for the average single family home will be approximately $800, phased in over the next several years.
 Read more

 Arlington’s financial partner is the Massachusetts School Building Authority (MSBA), and the Town is following MSBA’s precise process in order to reduce taxpayer impact and take advantage of state funding for approximately one-third of the total cost of the project.
-At the end of the Schematic Design phase, the project budget was reduced $17.2M from the original Feasibility Study estimate of $308M to arrive at a final project budget of $290.8M.
+At the end of the Schematic Design phase, the project budget was reduced $17.2M from the original Feasibility Study estimate of $308M to arrive at a final project budget.

 The MSBA will reimburse the Town of Arlington $84.7M for the project.
 As dictated by the state’s process, Arlington’s reimbursement from the MSBA cannot be increased and the total cost of the project cannot exceed the total overall budget without local approval.
 The total project budget contains several contingencies to mitigate various risks as the project moves forward.
 The project will also use the Construction Manager at Risk delivery method which will further reduce Arlington’s overall risk.